Azure/azure-vmware-solution/avs-autoscale/README.md

 ## Testing

-During testing, there may not be time to wait for the Alert to clear and be ready to fire again.
+During testing, there may not be time to wait for the Alert to resolve and be ready to fire again.
 If this occurs, delete the fired alert rule and recreate.